saiful-islam-niloy/age-of-villagers/README.md

 ## How to Submit
 **PLEASE FOLLOW THIS PROPERLY.**
+PLEASE DO NOT FOLLOW THESE STEPS UNTIL THE DRAFT IS FINAL.
 1. Create a branch in this repository with your two digit Student ID and Nickname.
    1. For example, Tanvir's branch should be 06-tanvir.
 Use all lowercase characters.
    2. There is a hyphen in between your ID and name.